Lake Louise Ice Skating: Everything You Need to Know

 Every year, the Fairmont invites ice sculptures to create a beautiful and intricate ice castle out of huge blocks at the front of Lake Louise.
 It’s in celebration to highlight the most stunning rink in the world.

-If you’re visiting Banff in January, check out the Ice Magic International Ice Carving Competition.
+If you’re visiting Banff in late January, check out the Ice Magic International Ice Carving Competition that is part of SnowDays.
 This is an extraordinary event at Lake Louise and what winter in Canada is all about.
 This is where ice comes alive and serves as a form of art and architectural design.
 During this time, you can watch artists from around the world carve different frozen figures.

 You Can Skate on Lake Louise at Night

 Remember when I said that Lake Louise is free?
 Well, that’s because it’s in a national park, which means it’s open to the public.
 This means if you are comfortable with it, you can skate on Lake Louise under the stars.
-Just make sure to bring a toque, scarf, headlamp, and warm jacket – it’s without a doubt going to be cold.
+Just make sure to bring a toque, scarf, headlamp, and warm jacket – it’s without a doubt going to be cold – and you’ll likely be all alone.

 There’s a Dedicated Hockey Rink